A streamlined quantum algorithm for topological data analysis with exponentially fewer qubits

 The goal is to identify holes in the complex; a hole is a region of empty space, demarcated by its boundary.
-Studying these boundaries is crucial for finding holes, and so we define a boundary operator.
+Studying these boundaries is crucial for finding holes, motivating the definition of a boundary operator.
 The $k$-th boundary operator maps $k$-simplices to their oriented boundaries.
 The action of the boundary operator $\partial$ on a $k$-simplex is

 where $v_0 ... v_k$ are the ordered vertices in the $k$-simplex, and $\hat{v}_l$ means the vertex is excluded from the simplex.
 We denote by $\partial_k^i\colon \langle S_k^i \rangle \rightarrow \langle S_{k-1}^i\rangle$ the boundary operator on the complex at length scale $i$ restricted to the subspaces $\langle S_k^i \rangle$ and $\langle S_{k-1}^i\rangle$ spanned by the basis vectors corresponding to $k$ and $k-1$ simplices present at scale $i$.
 For example, $\partial_1^i [CD] = D - C$, and $\partial_2^i [ABC] = BC - AC + AB$.